ebonnal/streamable/README.md

 Operations are implemented so that the iteration can resume after an exception.

+A `stream` can be iterated several times if its source allows it.

 A `stream` exposes operations to manipulate its elements, but the I/O is not its responsibility.
 It's meant to be combined with dedicated libraries like `pyarrow`, `psycopg2`, `boto3`, `dlt` ([ETL example](#eg-etl-via-dlt))

 ## ▼ `.map`